-At the core of our mission lies the pursuit of creating a better and more sustainable business, avoiding harm, benefiting stakeholders and contributing to society Vision We believe that by leveraging our unique chemistry and innovative technologies, we can achieve these goals while simultaneously fostering an energetic, considerate and inclusive workplace.
+Vision At the core of our mission lies an ambition to create a better and more sustainable business, avoiding harm, benefitting stakeholders and contributing to society.
+We believe that by leveraging our unique chemistry and innovative technologies, we can achieve these goals while simultaneously fostering an energetic, considerate and inclusive workplace.
 Operating in the infection prevention arena enables us to say that we do the right thing, and by ensuring we have a genuine and steadfast focus on ESG we are also able to say that we do it in the right way.
 Strategic pillars Empowering our people to thrive Pushing the boundaries of product innovation Protecting the health of our planet Strategic objectives Our employees are our top priority and we strive to create a happy and healthy environment.
-We provide ou people with opportunities to grow, ensuring everyone feels comfortable to be themselves, and aim to increase diversity in our sector unique and sustainable solutions, and minimise to climate change and achieving net zero.
-We will consider carbon emissions in all the decisions we make, across our operations and value chain, to safeguard the Priority topic covered Diversity, equality and s inclusion Fair and decent work Health, safety and wellbeing Innovation Waste management/circular economy Carbon emissions Waste management
+We provide our people with opportunities to grow, ensuring everyone feels comfortable to be themselves, and aim to increase diversity in our sector.
+Designing and delivering safe and effective products is fundamental to our business.
+We will continue to develop unique and sustainable solutions, and minimise waste at the point of design, to better serve our customers.
+We understand our responsibility in responding to climate change and achieving net zero.
+We will consider carbon emissions in all the decisions we make, across our operations and value chain, to safeguard the environment and communities we operate in.
+Priority topics covered Diversity, equality and inclusion Fair and decent work Health, safety and wellbeing Innovation Waste management/circular economy Carbon emissionsWaste management

-Delivering the ESG strategy Embedding accountability and ownership
+Delivering the ESG strategy

+Embedding accountability and ownership